Prag8855/aab/content/guides/german-versicherungsnummer.md

 - **Kennzeichen** (also called *Arbeitsgruppe* or *Team*)
     4 digits.
 The department or team that is currently in charge of your pension account.
 If your case goes to another department, this number will change.

-Those numbers help the *Deutsche Rentenversicherung* deliver your messages to the right department.
+Those numbers help the *Deutsche Rentenversicherung* deliver your messages to the correct department.
 You can find those numbers on the letters they send you.

 If you don't know those numbers, enter your *Versicherungsnummer* and leave those fields empty.
 For example, if you [apply for a pension refund](/guides/pension-payments-refund), you only need the *Kennzeichen* (if you have them).